 It is estimated that one-third of all the food produced globally goes to waste.
-This result to about 1.3 billion tons of vegetables, meat, fruits, dairy, grains and seafood that either never leave the farm, get lost during distribution, or are discarded in grocery stores, hotels, restaurants, home kitchens, or schools.
-The discarded food around the world could be enough to feed every malnourished person in this entire planet.
+This results in about 1.3 billion tons of vegetables, meat, fruits, dairy, grains, and seafood that either never leave the farm, get lost during distribution, or are discarded in grocery stores, hotels, restaurants, home kitchens, or schools.
+The discarded food around the world could be enough to feed every malnourished person on this entire planet.

-However, food wastage is not just a humanitarian or social concern; it’s connected with environmental concern.
-Food wastage leads to waste all the energy and water it takes to grow, during harvest, while transporting, and for packaging it.
-Subsequently, any food that is discarded to landfill leads to the production methane; which is a greenhouse gas known to be more potent than carbon dioxide.
+However, food waste is not just a humanitarian or social concern.
+It’s connected with environmental problems too.
+Food wastage leads to waste all the energy and water it takes to grow, during harvest, while transporting and packaging it.
+Subsequently, any food that is discarded in landfills leads to the production of methane; which is a greenhouse gas known to be more potent than carbon dioxide.
 It was estimated that about 11% of greenhouse gas emissions come from the food system, and this could be limited by reducing food wastage in the environment.
 In the US, wasted food generates almost the equivalent of 37 million cars’ worth of greenhouse gas emissions.

-The world’s population continues to soar in numbers; so, we should focus more on not producing more food but feeding more people from the food produced.
-Several actions can be taken at the consumer level mitigate this problem.
-To keep inedible scraps out of landfills, leftovers should be channeled to those in need, smart shopping and food freezing can also help to curb our emissions problems.
+The world’s population continues to soar in numbers.
+We should focus more on not producing more food but feeding more people from the food produced.
+Several actions can be taken at the consumer level to mitigate this problem.
+To keep inedible scraps out of landfills, leftovers should be channeled to those in need, smart shopping, and food freezing can also help to curb our emissions problems.

-WAYS TO REDUCE FOOD WASTAGE AND GLOBAL WARMING
+WAYS TO REDUCE FOOD WASTE AND GLOBAL WARMING

 Buy Only What You Need: When you go to shop on an empty stomach, it can keep you out of plan and lead you to buying more than what is needed.
 To keep your kitchen on track, try consuming leftovers and avoid unnecessary spending by planning your shopping list ahead of time.